bclover/real-world-functional-programming-book/gitbook/part3/map.md

 ## Old Sk00l for

-Let's do that using the native `for` loop.
+Let's do that using the native `for` loop first, then show the map equivalent.
 We'll take an Array of strings and convert it to people objects.

 ```javascript
 const peopleFields = [